Introduction to Chemical Modification of Protein Therapeutics Release 1.5

 Register and you will receive

-- Approximately 10–12 hours of instruction
+- Access to approximately eight hours of instruction

 Payment by credit card must be made at the time of registration.
 Prior to registration, please direct any questions to email@example.com.